 Due to these complexities, the primary method used for aquifer analysis will be a numerical model.
-However, analytical methods will be used ensure the reasonableness of the numerical model results, to derive some information about the distance to low or no-flow boundaries, and to determine the relative imperviousness of the boundaries.
+However, analytical methods will be used to ensure the reasonableness of the numerical model results, to derive some information about the distance to low or no-flow boundaries, and to determine the relative imperviousness of the boundaries.
+Figure 4-2 shows the locations and types of regional wells in the vicinity of the project site.